kai687/sphinxawesome-theme/README.rst

 .. features-start

-Better code blocks
+Awesome code blocks
     - Code blocks have a **Copy** button, allowing you to copy code snippets to the clipboard.
+They also show the programming language of the code block.
-    - Code blocks are enhanced with ``emphasize-added`` and ``emphasize-removed`` options, that highlight removed lines in red and added lines in green.
+    - Sphinx's ``code-block`` directives are enhanced with ``emphasize-added`` and ``emphasize-removed`` options for highlighting added and removed lines.

-New directive for highlighting placeholder variables
+Awesome new directive for highlighting placeholder variables
     The theme supports a new directive ``samp``, which is the equivalent of the built-in ``:samp:`` interpreted text role.
 This allows you to highlight placeholder variables in code blocks.

-Improved user experience
+Awesome user experience improvements
     A lot of small features make the theme more usable.
 To name a few:

-    - You can tab through headlines and captions enabling easy navigation with the keyboard.
+    - Use the **Tab** key to navigate through all sections of the page.
+Every page has a *Skip to Content* link to bypass navigation links.
-    - You can link to admonitions.
-Their titles have the same “permalink” mechanism as headlines and captions.
+    - Link to notes, warnings, etc. Their titles have IDs and use the same “permalink” mechanism as headings and other captions.
-    - Clicking on the ``#`` icon for permalinks copies the link to the clipboard.
+    - Better “permalink” mechanism.
+Hovering over an element with a permalink reveals a *Link* icon.
+Select the *Link* icon to copy the link to the clipboard.
-    - Collapsible navigation menu: All elements are reachable from all pages.
+    - Collapsible navigation menu: All pages are reachable from all other pages.
-    - Keyboard shortcut for the search input: ``/``.
+    - CSS tooltips.
+Provide more accessible information compared to the ``title`` attribute which only works for mouse users.
+    - Press the ``/`` (Slash) key to focus the search input and start searching.

 .. features-end